How To Avoid Team Obstacles When Designing A Large Scalable Framework

 - Each brand has its separate features which could be similar to other brand features or unique to the brand

-- All brand modules have dependency on the core modules
+- All brand modules have a dependency on the core modules

-- We want to keep minimum number of feature modules to avoid too much management of modules, so the number of feature modules actually depends on the requirements and can be adjusted
+- We want to keep a minimum number of feature modules to avoid the over-management of modules; so the number of feature modules actually depends on the requirements and can be adjusted.

 Adding a new brand is quite simple.